 Ocean Nova, with 72 guests and at 240 feet in length, is the smallest ship of AdventureSmith’s Antarctica trips.
 Choose this vessel if you want the most intimate of Antarctic experiences and a nimble ship.
 You will truly feel small among the largeness of Antarctica’s icescapes.
 Ocean Nova’s modern Danish design adds to the ambiance.
 Or go for the least amount of passengers on a slightly larger ship, the brand new Magellan Explorer.
 Built for 100 and only carrying one flight’s capacity of 73 passengers, this ship is quite roomy and the excursions are easily accessible.

-In addition to its stand-up paddleboarding, Ocean Endeavour is one of the few expedition ships we travel with that offers cross-country skiing as an add-on activity.
-Antarctica’s pristine snow makes it the perfect place to Nordic ski, with penguins providing the soundtrack to your journey.
-Cross-country skiing is only available on select Antarctic voyages at the beginning of the season, so be sure to book an early departure.
+In addition to its stand-up paddleboarding, sister ships Greg Mortimer and Sylvia Earle are the only expedition ships we travel with that offer backcountry skiing or snowboarding as an add-on activity.
+Antarctica’s pristine snow makes it the perfect place to ski, with penguins providing the soundtrack to your journey.
+On select departures, history buffs wishing to reenact Shackleton’s famous journey across the interior of South Georgia can experience the 2- or 3-day expedition on skis or snowboard (or by foot).
+Backcountry snowboarding and skiing is only available on certain itineraries, so be sure to book early.

 6) Camp in Antarctica

 Imagine the ultimate quiet of a night spent sleeping outdoors in Antarctica.
 The exposure, the remoteness… the occasional penguin passing by your tent.
 Sleeping out in the elements in Antarctica calls to the more adventurous.
 And there’s a good chance you’ll have more intimate encounters with wildlife camping on the 7th Continent.
 Many expedition ships offer this add-on to your journey.
-Look for options aboard Expedition, Plancius, Ortelius, Ocean Adventurer, Ocean Endeavour, Ocean Diamond and Hebridean Sky.
+Look for options aboard Expedition, Plancius, Ortelius, Ocean Adventurer, Ocean Endeavour, Ocean Diamond, Hebridean Sky, Greg Mortimer and Sylvia Earle.

 7) Travel with Famed Explorers and Scientists